Nova-chen151/Onsite_Data-driven-Baseline/README.md

 ## Overview

-This repository provides an implementation for the **OnSite train-and-test integrated scenario generation track**, with a focus on data-driven simulation scenario generation for autonomous driving evaluation.
+This repository provides an implementation for the **OnSite Unified Train-Test Scenario Generation Track**, with a focus on data-driven simulation scenario generation for autonomous driving evaluation.
 Given historical traffic states from an input OpenSCENARIO file and the corresponding OpenDRIVE road network, the framework uses an **adapted data-driven multi-agent behavior generation model** to predict **background-vehicle** behaviors and exports submission-ready `*_output.xosc` files following the OnSite format.
 The **ego vehicle is not simulated**; only its historical trajectory from the input scenario is retained.

 In addition to batch scenario generation, this repository includes a lightweight visualization pipeline that renders `xosc + xodr` pairs into GIF animations.
 The visualization utility is designed to facilitate qualitative inspection of generated background-vehicle behaviors, road-network consistency, off-road deletion logic, and overall scenario validity.